edgarcosta/CHIMP/README.md

 # PIMP: Pimp Installs Magma Packages

-Can keep up with all the Magma packages on your system and their dependencies?
+- Can keep up with all the Magma packages on your system?
+- and their dependencies?
-Tired of having of managing them one by one?
+- Tired of having of managing them one by one?
-Then PIMP is the solution you are looking for.
+Then look no further, PIMP will "manage" all your Magma packages for you.

 # Spec